next-LI/datasette-surveys/README.md

     python setup.py install

+## Usage

+The plugin adds an interface at `/-/surveys` and a "Surveys" link in the menu.

 ## Configuration

 This plugin uses the permission plugin looking for responses to the following actions (they all start with `surveys-`):